-Sandwell currently monitor service levels through a range of performance indicators which are routinely reported to senior management, however this is reliant upon having a repeatable series of data to enable the production of trending reports.
-Ongoing performance reviews focus on looking at the results, the factors contributing to performance and options for dealing with poor performance.
+Sandwell currently monitor service levels through a range of performance indicators which are routinely reported to senior management; however, this is reliant upon having a repeatable series of data to enable the production of trending reports.
+Ongoing performance reviews focus on looking at the results, the factors contributing to performance and options for improving performance.